 History in the National Curriculum

-We aim for the children to develop a sense of wonder and curiosity about the past, be able to place events in chronological order, an appreciation of the impact of change, and an awareness of life in our past and that of other civilisations and cultures.
+We aim for the children to develop a sense of wonder and curiosity about the past and be able to place events in chronological order.
+Also to acquire an appreciation of the impact of change, cause and consequence, similarities and differences and an awareness of life in our past and that of other civilisations and cultures.
 We also believe that the school community can be enriched by some of the values taught through history, such as the acceptance of different viewpoints and an appreciation of our common heritage.